Grace Slear

 Carly Etter

-“I started with voice lessons Catherine before my junior year of high school, when I began to pursue musical theater more seriously than I had before.
+“I started voice lessons with Catherine before my junior year of high school, when I began to pursue musical theater more seriously than I had before.

 “I had an audition about 2 months later and I felt a shift.
 It was easier, it was fun, and it was successful, and I was able to score a pivotal role.
 I continued with Catherine for the rest of my high school career, and she helped me perform my best in various roles, as well as prepare for college auditions.